ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 For good measure I passed all my photographs through another round of compression to shave off an additional 45%, give or take.
 This *halved* the load of the home page!

 ### Responsive images
-Imma skip this for now
+**TO DO**

 ### Dropdown menu's
-I have a few pages that I like to share and that fit under my about page, so I wanted to include a drop-down menu for this.
-This meant harnassing the possibilities of the hugo menu templates and some messing about with css.
+I have a few static pages that I like to share and that fit under my about page, so I wanted to include a drop-down menu for this.
+This meant going back to hugo menu templates.
+I added a new menu type (called 'about') to range over as a submenu.
+Then I used some (probably very sloppy) css code to position this menu under 'About' and make it hidden unless when hovered over.

-Added 'about' menu to the relevant pages' frontmatter.
-Rewrote header template to make a sublist that ranges over these menu's.
-Added css that transformed it into a dropdown menu.

 ### Restyle blogpost images
 These were just images flung into the post until now, sometimes with a little caption that didn't quite line up.